roop-pal/Meta-Learning-for-StarCraft-II-Minigames/README.md

 We have successfully trained an A3C agent with AtariNet on 5 of the 7 minigames: MoveToBeacon, CollectMineralShards, FindAndDefeatZerglings, DefeatRoaches and DefeatZerglingsAndBanelings.
 We have also tried simpler approach: we wrote scripted bots to solve these games, and implemented a simple Q-Learning agent with simpler action and state spaces.
 We implemented a MLSH agent from scratch.

 The videos below show (1) our A3C agent trained with Atarinet architecture, on 25,000 episodes, playing DefeatRoaches, (2) our simple Q-Learning agent trained on MoveToBeacon, and (3) our MLSH agent trained on 4 minigames, playing DefeatRoaches.
-We find that the MLSH scores well to the previously unseen DefeatZerglingsAndBanelings minigame, though it unsurprisingly does not achieve the score of an agent trained on that single minigame.
-These results show the capabilities of the agent to generalize across minigames.
-Such an algorithm can be very powerful in developing a strong reinforcement learning agent playing the full game.

 <div align="center">